anthill-platform/anthill/docs/services/game-master/party.rst

     ``member_profile`` – see Member Properties.

-    ``check_members`` – optional Profile Object that may be used to theck ALL of the members for certain condition, or the join will fail.
+    ``check_members`` – optional :ref:`profile-object` that may be used to check ALL of the members for certain condition, or the join will fail.

     .. toggle-header::
         :header: Example **Show**